 Use a spade to place small heaps over the lawn.
 Then, using the back of a rake, spread the dressing evenly over the grass to fill the holes you made when you were aerating it.
 You should only need 2 to 3 kg per square metre.
 Even this small amount will help to improve the texture of the soil.

 It is also possible at this time of year to flatten out any bumps.
 Using a spade to slice the top layer of turf, you can either roll it back or remove it to enable you to work on the ground underneath.
 Dig over and level the area by either removing or adding soil as required.
 The turf can then be replaced and watered thoroughly.
 It will also need to be watered regularly during any prolonged dry spells.

 Autumn is also a good time to sow or re-seed lawns.

 If, after you've de-thatched you realise you have a few patchy spots, then this is also a good time of year to over-seed the lawn.
 The soil is warm enough to enable the grass seed to germinate before the winter weather arrives.
 Again the quantity of seed required is less then you think, roughly 17 - 34g per sq. m.
 (0.5 - 1oz per sq. yd).
 Mix seed into the top dressing and spread where needed.
 You may need to protect from hungry birds and the neighbouring cats.

 Autumn lawn care is a very physical activity, but you don't need to do it all in one day.
 Tea and cake are a vital part of the process.
 And after all the hard work you've put in, remember to reap the rewards.
-Take time to stretch and relax in your space as much as possible.
-I'm hoping for an Indian summer but will settle for dry weekends to lazy around with and watch the leaves turn.
+Take time to stretch and relax in your space as much as possible and watch the leaves turn.